sabbelasichon/typo3-rector/README.md

         ]
     );

     // FQN classes are not imported by default.
-If you don't to do do it manually after every Rector run, enable it by:
+If you don't do it manually after every Rector run, enable it by:
     $parameters->set(Option::AUTO_IMPORT_NAMES, true);

     // this will not import root namespace classes, like \DateTime or \Exception